BritishGeologicalSurvey/etlhelper/README.md

 Mutable rows are convenient when used with transform functions because they can be modified without need to create a whole new output row.

-When using `copy_rows`, it is necessary to use approriate parameter placeholder style for the chosen row factory in the INSERT query.
+When using `copy_rows`, it is necessary to use appropriate parameter placeholder style for the chosen row factory in the INSERT query.
 Using the `dict_row_factory` requires a switch from named to positional parameter placeholders (e.g. `%(id)s` instead of `%s` for PostgreSQL, `:id`